Centura - St. Elizabeth Hospital

 Josh Neff, who’s on a mission to turn our differences into our super-powers, serves at the Chief Executive Officer for St. Elizabeth Hospital.
 He has a long history in healthcare- working in the industry for 30 years and serving in leadership roles for 15.

-Josh joined Centura in 2018 and along with serving as CEO, he also is the System Vice President of Rural Health.
-In this role, Josh successfully leads a team of critical access hospital CEOs and successfully implement operational and turn-around plans to create long-term sustainability for Centura’s 16 Affiliate Hospitals.
+Josh joined CommonSpirit in 2018 and along with serving as CEO, he also is the System Vice President of Rural Health.
+In this role, Josh successfully leads a team of critical access hospital CEOs and successfully implement operational and turn-around plans to create long-term sustainability for CommonSpirit’s 16 Affiliate Hospitals.

 Josh has additionally held leadership roles with Porter Adventist Hospital and Pikes Peak Hospice and Palliative Care.
 He received a Master’s of Organizational Leadership from the University of Oklahoma and a Bachelor’s of Business Administration from Tarleton State University.

-Rob, who is on a mission to extend the resources of Centura to rural communities, patients, and providers, has spent more than 25 years serving in leadership roles throughout Centura Health, including serving as the Medical Director for the Centura Connect Transfer Center, Telehealth and Outreach departments.
+Rob, who is on a mission to extend the resources of CommonSpirit to rural communities, patients, and providers, has spent more than 25 years serving in leadership roles throughout CommonSpirit Health, including serving as the Medical Director for the CommonSpirit Connect Transfer Center, Telehealth and Outreach departments.
 Additionally, Rob served as an emergency physician at St. Anthony Hospital for more than two decades.

 John Swanhorst serves as the Chief Nursing Officer for St. Elizabeth Hospital.
 John, who is on a mission to always have fun, build relationships, and see the best in everyone around him, joined St. Elizabeth in August 2022.